redhat-openstack/website/source/uncategorized/qpid-errors.html.md

          saslpasswd2 -f /var/lib/qpidd/qpidd.sasldb -u QPID guest

 Provide the password at the command line (usually 'guest'), and the file will be created.
 You should further ensure that /etc/cinder/cinder.conf references the correct username and password corresponding with this file.
+Then restart qpidd:

+         service qpidd restart

 You can verify the presence of users accounts in that file with: